vedmistry1332-ctrl/webdev-Project/README.md

 The number belongs to the person entering it
 The PAN/Aadhaar is currently active

-Actual identity verification requires appropriate authorized/official verification mechanisms.
+Actual identity verification requires appropriate authorized or official verification mechanisms.

 🔒 Privacy